2015 Cincinnati Bearcats Football Credential Application

 1. Originating radio and television personnel involved in a live broadcast.

-2. Daily newspapers regularly covering the University of Cincinnati, the current-game opponent or another BIG EAST Conference school.
+2. Daily newspapers regularly covering the University of Cincinnati, the current-game opponent or another American Athletic Conference school.
 Wire services, regional and national publications are also afforded this priority.

 3. Non-originating radio and television personnel producing reports on the game.
 Only local radio stations with a full-time sports director conducting a regular sports show receive consideration for credentials.